Lcbx/LZW-ish/README.md

 * contiguous references are merged together

 ### Is it usable as is ?
 NO
-the encoder only accepts strings the encoded output isn't fit for saving into a file as-is
+the encoder only accepts strings
+the encoded output isn't fit for saving into a file as-is

 ### Can i use it ?
-sure, just don't say it's your original code.
+Sure, just don't say it's your original code.

 ### Example
 ```